FengfengZ93/Django-Doclib/README.md

 - Stress evaluations can be recorded and tracked over time.
 - Administrators can manage user accounts and view data in the Django Admin panel.

-## Contributing
-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your changes.

 ## License
 [MIT License](LICENSE)